Catalpa: GC for a Low-Variance Software Stack: Data Availability

+In this code snippet the \cf{runIsolated} function runs each of the core benchmark tasks in sequence, while the \cf{runMixed} function creates a mixed worklist of all tasks from all benchmarks and runs them in a random order.
+In both cases the time taken for each individual task is recorded and then disaggregated back into the timings specific to the respective benchmark task kind.
+The results of this experiment are shown in \Cref{tab:thing}.

 The Uniform columns in \Cref{tab:thing} show the average and standard deviation times for each operation when run on each benchmark workload independently.
-By construction these workloads are uniform and each task in the workload is expected to take roughly the same amount of time (ranging from \ms{45}-\ms{55}).
-The results in the \emph{Uniform} columns confirm this expectation with the averages centered around \ms{50} and a $2\sigma$ deviation of \ms{0.4}-\ms{1.2}.
-The Mixed columns show the same metrics for the operations when run in the context of the mixed workload -- that is the task is run alongside and mixed with other tasks in the \cf{Server} but the times are disaggregated back into their respective tasks specific categories.
+By construction these workloads are uniform and each task in the workload is expected to take roughly the same amount of time.
+The results in the \emph{Uniform} columns show average response times centered around roughly \ms{50} and a $2\sigma$ deviation of \ms{0.4}-\ms{1.2}.
+The Mixed columns show the same metrics for the operations when run in the context of the mixed workload -- that is the task is run alongside and mixed with other tasks but the times are disaggregated back into their respective tasks specific categories.

 The results in the \emph{Mixed} columns of \Cref{tab:thing} show that in the mixed workload the performance characteristics of individual tasks closely resemble the distributions of their uniform counterparts.
-Specifically the average times are only slightly higher, by $\pm\ms{1}$, and the $2\sigma$ standard deviation is only slightly higher with a range of \ms{0.6}-\ms{1.8}.
+Specifically the average times are only slightly higher, by \ms{0.3} (under $1\%$), and the $2\sigma$ standard deviation is only slightly wider with a range of \ms{1.0}-\ms{1.6}.
 This suggests that the mixed workload does not significantly alter the performance profile of individual tasks, supporting the notion of path-independence in our idealized runtime model.

-\Cref{fig:dbdistribution} shows this data plotted graphically for just the \cf{db} tasks when measured from a uniform workload and when measured in a mixed workload.
-As shown in the figure the overlap of the distributions is significant, with the uniform workload having a tighter distribution, and smaller standard deviation, as expected.
-The mixed distribution is notably different and thus we cannot claim true isolation/path-independence.
-However, the tightness of the distributions and similarity of the means (\ms{1.1} difference), ensures that this difference would be very difficult for a human observer (even if aggregated over many tasks) to distinguish in practice.